David-OConnor/stm32-hal/README.md

 a light-weight framework that manages safely sharing state between contexts.
 Eg between ISRs and the main loop.
 Some examples use global `Mutex`es, `RefCell`s, and `Cell`s; others use macros to simplify syntax; some use RTIC.

+Supports the RTIC `Monotonic` trait.
+To enable, use the `monotonic` feature.

 ## Why this is different from `stm32yxx-hal` libraries
 - Works with multiple STM32 families, with identical syntax when able